sirjeff/react-slider/README.md

 Remove the 'src' and 'public' directories from your project.

-Now open the zip file and go into the react-app directory.
+Now open the zip file and go into the 'react-slider' directory.

 Drag 'src' 'public' and '.env' into your project directory.